OfficialPixelBrush/betaserver-rs/README.md

 A **very** barebones Beta 1.7.3 Server written in Rust

 ## Purpose
-This doubles as my first semi-proper Rust project, though its very crap.
+This doubles as my first semi-proper Rust project, though it's very crap.

 If you're looking for a reimplementation of the Beta 1.7.3 Server software, check out [BetrockServer](https://github.com/OfficialPixelBrush/BetrockServer).

-Alternatively, if you're looking for a Rust reimplementation specifically, [mc173](https://github.com/mindstorm38/mc173) is extremely well done and feature complete!
+Alternatively, if you're looking for a Rust reimplementation specifically, [mc173](https://github.com/mindstorm38/mc173) is extremely well done and quite far along!